 What are the Signs of Negligence in Mount Pleasant?

 Not every injury inflicted is intentional.
 Many injuries are the result of unintentional negligence.
-This could include the contraction of bed sores, malnutrition, and slips and falls.
+This could include the contraction of bedsores, malnutrition, and slips and falls.
 Nursing homes must take steps to ensure residents are not harmed due to neglectful maintenance of the premises and its facilities.
 They must also ensure they follow proper dietary and nutritional schedules.
 A failure to take these steps may be the basis for a lawsuit on the legal theory of negligence.
-An experienced Mount Pleasant attorney may be able to gather evidence of negligence to build a strong nursing home abuse case.
+An experienced lawyer in Mount Pleasant may be able to gather evidence of negligence to build a strong nursing home abuse case.

 What are the Recoverable Damages for Nursing Home Abuse in Mount Pleasant?